COVID-19 is disproportionately affecting the lives of Latinx people across the United States, both in terms of health and finances.

-The World Health Organization and the Centers for Disease Control and Prevention have published coronavirus guidelines in Spanish.
-But Castañeda says that some Latinx people don’t have access to the internet and haven’t followed guidelines to minimize contact with each other.
+Although the World Health Organization and the Centers for Disease Control and Prevention have published coronavirus guidelines in Spanish, Castañeda says that some Latinx people don’t have access to the internet and haven’t followed instructions to minimize contact with each other.

 To help solve this problem, she shared health and safety tips in interviews with Spanish-speaking TV and radio stations.
 She also created a Facebook video in Spanish to direct Latinx people to phone numbers that they can call to access food and apply for unemployment benefits.